Florida to New York Car Shipping

 We're a scrappy team that looks forward to earning your business.

-Yes, your vehicle is insured during transport from Florida to New York.
-All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-We verify that each carrier's insurance is valid and active for the entire duration of your shipment.
+Yes.
+Your vehicle is insured while it is transported from Florida to New York.
+Our quotes are all-inclusive, and every carrier we use must have at least $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before your vehicle ships, we verify that the carrier’s policy is valid and in good standing for the duration of the shipment.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.